benweier/Schemr/readme.md

 # Features
 * Full compatibility with Sublime Text 2 and 3.
-* Previews the selected color scheme as you navigate up/down through the quick panel.
+* Preview the selected color scheme as you navigate through the quick panel.
 [ST3 ONLY]
-* Allows color schemes to be favorited for even faster access.
+* Color schemes can be favorited for even faster access.
+* Set syntax-specific color schemes for your favorite languages.
+Or your favorite schemes for your favorite languages!
 * Displays `[Dark]` or `[Light]` in the scheme list to easily filter by type.
 * Automatically loads all available `.tmTheme` files, including those found inside `.sublime-package` files.